dil-bfleischman/assessment/README.md

 1. If not, it forwards the request to 3rd party API:
     - Fetch movies matching the query: The api is ["The Movie Database - registration required"](https://developers.themoviedb.org/3/search/search-movies).
-    - Sort (by popularity): Implement a sorting algorithms in ruby.
+    #    - This doesn't make sense since we get paginated results from the remote api: Sort (by popularity): Implement a sorting algorithms in ruby.
 Any algorithm can be used, it doesn't have to be the most performant.
 Later on, when we’ll chat about the your program, you may present the algorithm.
 (Eg: how it works, how performant, etc)
     - Save in a datatastore:
       - The list of movies
       - The search term(s)